awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.CompleteProgram.md

 ```

 **Important**
- To run this program, make sure the client application has access to DynamoDB and CloudWatch using policies\.
+ To run this program, ensure that the client application has access to DynamoDB and Amazon CloudWatch using policies\.
 For more information, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon DynamoDB](using-identity-based-policies.md)\.

 The source code consists of four `.java` files:
 + `StreamsAdapterDemo.java`